 Actually, I had two weddings with barns.

-At my first wedding, our reception was held inside/outside of a family owned barn in my home state of Ohio.
+At my first wedding, our reception was held inside/outside of a family-owned barn in my home state of Ohio.

 That should be like a world record or something, having TWO weddings in or around a barn.

 I need to research that.

 When my first wedding was planned, my suburban friends were all, “so a barn?
 That’s one way to go, I guess.”

 But when they got there and saw the gorgeous property, the pond, and the little white twinkle lights, they fell in love.